 No matter if you have one hundred, one thousand, or even ten thousand items in your Amazon inventory, having your items priced competitively is one of the best ways to increase profits.
 No matter how long your inventory has been sitting in an Amazon warehouse, it’s very likely that new competition has come into the picture.
 Once you learn how to reprice your inventory, then it’s time to put that knowledge to work for you.
 Today I want to teach you my 6 most profitable strategies for repricing inventory.

 1. Reprice “old” inventory – The items that have been sitting in a FBA warehouse the longest are most likely the items not priced competitively.
-I started selling on Amazon in 2011, and thankfully, all of the inventory I sent in in 2011 has sold.
+I started selling on Amazon in 2011, and thankfully, all of the inventory I sent in from 2011 to 2018 has sold.
 One reason is because I regularly reprice the items that have been in my inventory the longest.
-To sort your inventory to show you what’s been there the longest, simply click on the “Date Opened” column.
-To sort from oldest to newest, just click on the little triangle under the “Date Opened” text.
+To sort your inventory to show you what’s been there the longest, simply click on the “Date Created” column.
+To sort from oldest to newest, just click on the little triangle under the “Date Created” text.
 This will show you the items that have been there the longest (The only instance where this is not the case is for the items in your inventory that you consistently replenish).
 Look through your oldest inventory and price competitively.

 3. Reprice “high priced” inventory – This one is my favorite, because it usually brings me high dollar profits fast!
 Sort your inventory by price by clicking on the “Your Price” column.
 Again, click on the little triangle to sort your price from highest to lowest.
 Most of the time, my price is still very close to the current low FBA price, but other times, my price is way above the current low FBA price.
 I do the necessary research and price competitively.
 Almost as soon as I reprice my high priced items, I get sales.
 Of course, not all of my high-priced inventory sells out, but the increase in sales of high priced items definitely increases my net payout for that payment cycle.